 If the crown connecting the leaves and roots is brown and mushy, the orchid is more than likely dead.
 A healthy orchid has roots that are green or white and firm to the touch.
 The crown will be as well.

-Root rot is a problem for many orchid owners.
-They overwatered their plants out of zeal for the new, beautiful addition to their home or garden.
-Remove dead roots when you re-pot.
+This problem is otherwise known as root rot – and it’s an issue for many owners.
+They overwater their plants out of zeal for the new, beautiful addition to their home or garden.

 To prevent root rot, water only when the soil is dry.
 If the root rot has progressed to the crown, then it has more than likely spread throughout all of your orchid’s roots.